joseville1001/azure-docs/articles/machine-learning/how-to-understand-automated-ml.md

 ## Predicted vs. true

-For regression and forecasting experiment the predicted vs. true chart plots the relationship between the target feature (true/actual values) and the model's predictions.
+For regression and forecasting experiment the predicted vs. true chart plots the relationship between the target feature (true/actual values) and the model's predictions for all validation samples.
 The true values are binned along the x-axis and for each bin the mean predicted value is plotted with error bars.
 This allows you to see if a model is biased toward predicting certain values.
 The line displays the average prediction and the shaded area indicates the variance of predictions around that mean.

 Often, the most common true value will have the most accurate predictions with the lowest variance.
 The distance of the trend line from the ideal `y = x` line where there are few true values is a good measure of model performance on outliers.
 You can use the histogram at the bottom of the chart to reason about the actual data distribution.
 Including more data samples where the distribution is sparse can improve model performance on unseen data.